rit-construct-makerspace/access-control-hardware/README.md

 ## License
 This project is licensed under the Creative Commons 4.0 Attribution-NonCommercial-ShareAlike.
 For more information, click [here](https://creativecommons.org/licenses/by-nc-sa/4.0/).

-If you are interested in using this project under a different license (e.g. for commercial use), please contact me.
+If you are interested in using this project under a different license (e.g. for commercial use), please contact us.